 The Institute of men and women was approved by Rome in July, 1844, but by 1850, the priests disbanded, leaving the sisters remaining in the order.
 In 1859, the first Irish foundation was established in Monaghan, and two years later, they separated from France on the orders of their Bishop, who did not wish for them to be governed from there.
 For the next few decades, the Irish and French Institutes expanded separately across Ireland and France.
 In 1903, the first Belgian foundation was established by the French Institute, and in 1912, the first English foundation was established from Ireland.
 By the end of the second world war, numbers had declined signficantly in the French Institute, and in 1952, it amalgamated with the St Louis Institute in Ireland.

 The first St Louis missions outside of Europe began in the middle of the 20th century, to Ghana in 1947, Nigeria in 1948, and California in 1949.
 In 1978, a mission from California was established in Brasil.
-The most recent mission was established in Benin in 2001 by the Sisters of St Louis in Nigeria.
+A mission was established in Benin in 2001 by the Sisters of St Louis in Nigeria.
+In 2013, another mission was established in Dawhan, Ethiopia, by the Central Leadership Team, with volunteers from Ghana and Nigeria as members of the community, who are engaged in ministries of education, women empowerment and sanitation.
+In 2018, a decision was made to keep the Foundation House in Juilly, France, and sisters from Ghana and Nigeria are members of the community.

-Today, there are approximately 390 sisters living across these regions and engaging in a variety of ministries, including community development, education, healthcare and pastoral care.
-Despite ageing and declining numbers in some areas, new members are joining every year in countries such as Ghana and Nigeria.
+Today, there are approximately 380 sisters living across these regions and engaging in a variety of ministries, including community development, education, healthcare and pastoral care.
+Despite ageing and declining numbers in some areas, new members are joining every year in countries such as Benin, Ghana and Nigeria.

 In 2013, the sisters hope to establish their first foundation in the Tigray region of Ethiopia, where they will work with local communities on issues such as sustainable agriculture and environment, education initiatives, and empowerment of women.